Classical Ciphers

 2. Polyalphabetic ciphers: use more than one monoalphabetic cipher by rotating their usage (e.g. Vigenere and Enigma).

-As said before, note that a polyaphabetic cipher with a cycle is equivalent to a monoalphabetic block cipher.
-Working with blocks is just like working with a larger alphabet.
+As said before, a polyaphabetic cipher with a cycle is equivalent to a monoalphabetic block cipher with a bigger alphabet.
+Working with blocks of size N is just like working with a bigger alphabet where each element has size N.

-For example if the block length is 3 there are 26^3 elements in the alphabet (equal to the key length) and if the cipher is a pure substitution cipher then the keyspace size of (26^3)! elements.
+For instance, if the block length is 3 there are 26³ elements in the alphabet (equal to the block length) and if the cipher is a pure substitution cipher then the keyspace size is 26³!.
+However, the key length is 26³.

-Polyalphabetic ciphers are thus preferred since the key is very compact, and we still have a fairly big keyspace.
+Polyalphabetic ciphers where the substitution of each element within the block is driven by a simple monoalphabetic cipher are a good compromise since the key is very compact, and we still have a big enough keyspace.

-For example, with a polyalphabetic shift cipher, if the block length is 3 then we have 26^3 possible keys and the key length is 3.
+For instance, with a polyalphabetic shift cipher, if the block length is 3 then the keyspace size is 26³ and the key length is 3.

 Shift Cipher